wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-port-settings-for-services.md

 <properties
-pageTitle="Portas usadas pelo HDInsight | Azure"
+pageTitle="Ports used by HDInsight | Azure"
-description="Uma lista de portas usadas pelos serviços do Hadoop em execução no HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+description="A list of ports used by Hadoop services running on HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"